 This website aims to be informative and independent, but before considering bioidentical hormone replacement therapy you should check with you doctor and consider all of the risks and benefits.
 We will cover the many uses of this type of therapy using natural hormones, from the more well-known uses in the replacement of estrogen, to less well-known uses that might help fight sever acne in teens and low testosterone in men.
 We will provide updates on everything from how this natural alternative therapy can be administered, to the different preparations that are being used, to the symptoms it is being used to target.

 Our Comprehensive Blog about Bioidentical Hormone Replacement Therapy is the best place to get the most up-to-date information and advice about BHRT, and please note our more comprehensive topics (use the navigation bar above or to the left):

 – Listing of common bioidentical hormones: Covers the major hormones that BHRT seeks to naturally replace or augment in both men and women.
 There are others but we choose to focus on those used most commonly and for which there is some data and experience

-- Safety and bioidentical hormone replacement therapy: Takes an even look at the risks and safety issues related to this type of natural hormone replacement therapy including typical side effects, drawbacks, and less common but possible safety concerns
+– Bioidentical hormone replacement therapy side effects: Takes an even look at the risks and safety issues related to this type of natural hormone replacement therapy including typical side effects, drawbacks, and less common but possible safety concerns

 – Bioidentical Hormone Benefits: A Top 10 listing of the potential benefits of BHRT in men and women, focusing on management of symptoms and reduction of future problems.
 Again, we are unbiased and willing to present a well-rounded view, but this does not mean we are not excited about BHRT.

 - Bioidentical Hormone Replacement Assessment: Covers the assessment you will have prior to your natural hormone replacement to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously